NICEST: Noisy Label Correction and Training for Robust Scene Graph Generation: Introduction

 \section{Introduction}

 }

-Scene Graph Generation (SGG)~\cite{xu2017scene,chang2021comprehensive}, which is a visual task to detect all the object instances and classify their pairwise visual relations in an image, plays an important role in comprehensive scene understanding.
-Typically, scene graphs are visually-grounded graphs, where each node and edge refer to an object and visual relation, respectively.
-It can also be formulated as a set of \texttt{\textless subject-predicate-object\textgreater} triplets.
-Due to its structured representation nature, SGG has benefited many downstream tasks, such as image retrieval~\cite{johnson2015image, wang2020cross,feng2015semantic}, visual question answering~\cite{lee2019visual,shi2019explainable,chen2020counterfactual}, image captioning~\cite{li2019know,yang2019auto,gu2019unpaired,chen2017sca,kim2021dense}, and so on.
-Meanwhile, with the release of several large-scale SGG benchmarks (\eg, Visual Genome (VG)~\cite{krishna2017visual}) and the maturity of advanced object detectors~\cite{ren2015faster,carion2020end,wang2022crossformer}, SGG has received unprecedented attention over the recent years~\cite{hung2020contextual,li2022devil, li2022ppdl,dong2022stacked,lin2022hl,gao2022classification}.
+\IEEEPARstart{S}{cene} Graph Generation (SGG)\cite{xu2017scene, chang2021comprehensive} is a visual task that involves detecting object instances and classifying their pairwise visual relations in an image, which plays a vital role in comprehensive scene understanding~\cite{li2023zero,li2023compositional2}.
+SGG typically represents scene graphs as visually-grounded graphs, where nodes represent objects and edges represent visual relations.
+Alternatively, it can be formulated as a set of \texttt{\textless subject-predicate-object\textgreater} triplets.
+With its structured representation, SGG has contributed to various downstream tasks, such as image retrieval~\cite{johnson2015image, wang2020cross, feng2015semantic}, visual question answering~\cite{lee2019visual, shi2019explainable, chen2020counterfactual}, and image captioning~\cite{kim2021dense,wang2023learning,wang2022explicit}.
+In recent years, SGG has gained considerable attention~\cite{li2022ppdl,lin2022hl,li2023decomposed, gao2022classification,gao2023compositional} due to the release of large-scale SGG benchmarks (\eg, Visual Genome (VG)~\cite{krishna2017visual} and GQA~\cite{hudson2019gqa}) and advancements in object detection techniques~\cite{hung2020contextual,shao2021improving,shao2022deep}.